Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network

 Once the infinite RNN sequence in Equation \ref{eq:StandardRNN} is truncated (or unrolled to a finite length), the resulting system, given in Equation \ref{eq:StandardRNNStepPrototype}, becomes inherently stable.
 However, RNN systems are problematic in practice, despite their stability.
-During training, they suffer from the well-documented problems of ``vanishing gradients'' and ``exploding gradients'' \cite{hochreiter1997long,Hochreiter01gradientflow,pascanu2013difficulty}.
+During training, they suffer from the well-documented issues, known as ``vanishing gradients'' and ``exploding gradients'' \citep{hochreiter1997long,Hochreiter01gradientflow,pascanu2013difficulty}.
 These difficulties become pronounced when the dependencies in the target subsequence span a large number of samples, requiring the window of the unrolled RNN model to be commensurately wide in order to capture these long-range dependencies.

-Truncated unrolled RNN systems, such as Equation \ref{eq:StandardRNNStepPrototype}, are commonly trained using ``Back Propagation Through Time'' (BPTT), which is the ``Back Propagation'' technique adapted for sequences \cite{Werbos:88gasmarket,werbos:bptt1990,sutskever2012training,phd/ca/pascanu2014}.
+Truncated unrolled RNN systems, such as Equation \ref{eq:StandardRNNStepPrototype}, are commonly trained using ``Back Propagation Through Time'' (BPTT), which is the ``Back Propagation'' technique adapted for sequences \citep{Werbos:88gasmarket,werbos:bptt1990,sutskever2012training,phd/ca/pascanu2014}.
 The essence of Back Propagation is the repeated application of the chain rule of differentiation.
-Originally, Back Propagation was restricted to feedforward networks only.
-Subsequently, it has been successfully applied to recurrent networks by taking advantage of the fact that for every recurrent network there exists an equivalent feedforward network with identical behavior for a finite number of steps \cite{rhw1985,RumelMc:86,reason:MinPap90a}. {}
+Computationally, the action of unrolling Equation \ref{eq:StandardRNN} for $K$ steps amounts to converting its associated directed graph having a delay and a cycle, into a directed acyclic graph (DAG) corresponding to Equation \ref{eq:StandardRNNStepPrototype}.
+For this reason, while originally Back Propagation was restricted to feedforward networks only, subsequently, it has been successfully applied to recurrent networks by taking advantage of the very fact that for every recurrent network there exists an equivalent feedforward network with identical behavior for a finite number of steps \citep{rhw1985,RumelMc:86,reason:MinPap90a}.